StasBratanich/Machine-Learning---Text-Anallysis/README.md

 ***Train Test Split***

 Splitting the train and test set with default values :
-- test size = 0.2
+- test_size = 0.2
-- random state = 42
+- random_state = 42

 ***Vectorization***

 Using 2 variation of vectorization to find the best vectorizer for our module :
-Count Vectorization
+- Count Vectorization
-Tfid Vectorization
+- Tfid Vectorization

 ***Cross Validation***

+with cross validation we could process our full data and aplly our machine learning module, each time we process 10% of our corpus